Toku’s Customer Engagement Report 2022 has striking insights into how consumers are responding to the barrage of scam calls and SMS in Singapore.

 At this stage, consumer behaviour and expectations, fueled by real-time mobile technology, have resulted in the following:

-- High degree of competitiveness among shippers as power shifts to consumer;
+- High degree of competitiveness among delivery companies as power shifts to consumer;

 - Consumer demand for low prices driven by Internet-enabled buying/delivery options;